TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 ----------------------

-Some users will find that they have existing test code that they would like to run from :mod:`unittest`, without converting every old test function to a :class:`TestCase` subclass.
+Some users will find that they have existing test code that they would like to run kutoka :mod:`unittest`, without converting every old test function to a :class:`TestCase` subclass.

 For this reason, :mod:`unittest` provides a :class:`FunctionTestCase` class.
-This subclass of :class:`TestCase` can be used to wrap an existing test function.
+This subkundi of :class:`TestCase` can be used to wrap an existing test function.
 Set-up and tear-down functions can also be provided.

 Given the following test function::